 When I sent the following letter Registered Mail to Madonna’s manager, Guy Oseary, I had lost a lot of the passion that had initially inspired me to start this project back in the summer of 2004.
-Thirteen long years had passed since those days when I had dreams of someday becoming famous, being rich, being able to buy myself a home for the first time, meeting Madonna and dancing with her in some obscure nightclub.
+Thirteen long years had passed since those days when I had dreams of someday becoming famous, being rich and being able to purchase a home for the first time.
+I also wanted to meet Madonna and dance with her in some obscure nightclub.
 But as fate would have it, it just wasn’t meant to be.
 The journey’s that followed this one sent me on a completely different path altogether.

-As time passed I realized that my life had revealed itself just as it was supposed to, everything was in Divine order.
+As time passed I realized that my life revealed itself just as it was supposed to, everything was in Divine order.
 But deep down I still felt as though I owed the younger version of myself a tremendous amount of respect for having the courage to start this project, and for keeping it going regardless of how it turned out.
-While I felt as though I had given it my best shot, and to some extent released it out into the matrix, I couldn’t help but remain hopeful that someday something wonderful would happen with my story.
+While I felt as though I had given it my best shot, I couldn’t help but remain hopeful that someday something beautiful would happen with my story.

 February 14, 2017

 I wanted to write this letter to let you know how your music saved my life when I was a much younger man.
 It all started when you and I came out together in the early 1980’s.
 I came out to my family and friends as being gay about the same time that you popped onto the music scene, and your music has accompanied my life every step of the way since.